 A~ Not at all.
-I strive to foster the tenants of Dojo Kun with kids through patience and fun.
+I strive to foster the tenants of Dojo Kun with students through patience and fun.
 Your first class is free, so come and check out my teaching style without any commitments.

 Q~ What do I need to bring for my first class?

 A~ For the first few training sessions wear comfortable gym clothes.
 Students train barefoot.
 Bring a water bottle and a good mood!

 Q~ Do I need a uniform to start training?